-Similarly, Transwestern is attempting herein to establish a more comprehensive set of parameters to deal with the specific contracting decisions facing Transwestern and its customers.
+Similarly, Transwestern is attempting herein to establish a more comprehensive set of parameters to deal with the specific contracting decisions facing Transwestern and its shippers.

-Shipper Call Options.
+Shipper Call Options

 Shipper call options address the need to make capacity arrangements now at set prices for service to commence at a future date.
 Call options give the shipper the right to call on capacity at a set date in the future at a set price.
 End-users, such as manufacturing plants that are planning new facilities or an expansion of existing facilities, could purchase a shipper call option from Transwestern and hold it as security pending construction.

-A more urgent need appears to be in the area of supporting construction of non-utility gas fired generation in Transwestern's Western U.S. market area.
+A more urgent need appears to be in the area of supporting construction of non-utility gas-fired electric generation in Transwestern's Western U.S. market area.
 According to the Western States Coordinating Council, "the possible inability to serve all firm peak demands under higher than normal temperatures or higher than normal anticipated forced outage conditions is a result of the continuing trend where peak demand growth has significantly exceeded the amount of new generation facilities being installed."
 The expected peak demand for electricity in the California-Nevada area is forecast to grow by nearly 5,000 MW by the year 2003.
 Given the long lead time often required to permit and site new electric generation projects, sponsors face a timing dilemma in order to secure needed pipeline capacity.
-Project sponsors could take whatever available capacity exists now at rates that may or may not make economic sense for the project.
-Alternatively, they could proceed with the development of a project that lacks a firm commitment for requisite transportation services, thereby threatening the economic viability of the project and, ultimately, its financibility.
+One the one hand, project sponsors could take whatever available capacity exists now, but doing so would tie up a significant portion of their credit backing.
+Alternatively, they could proceed with the development of a project that lacks a firm commitment for requisite transportation services, which would threaten the economic viability of the project and, ultimately, its financeability.
 Shipper call options can help to bridge this development gap.
 In return for paying a portion of the transportation rate up front (the option fee component), power plant developers could purchase a shipper call option on firm capacity to be used as security until specific development thresholds are realized.
 The certainty of firm transmission capacity is often a pivotal consideration in securing non-recourse, investment grade financing at competitive rates.
 In either of the above examples, market efficiencies are maximized: customers receive the security they require for specific business or financing purposes without the attendant risk or carrying cost of an executed contract for firm transportation capacity.
+And, the capacity remains available to all shippers until the expiration date.
+Thus, call options are a tool to achieve allocative efficiency between present uses (which may place only a discounted value on the capacity) and future uses for shippers that may be willing to pay maximum rates when the service commences.

 Shipper Put

 Shippers also experience uncertainty over the duration of their service needs.
-A put option allows the shipper to terminate an agreement at a specified future date.
+A put option helps mitigate this uncertainty by allowing the shipper to terminate an agreement by a specified future date.
 This option may be valuable to an end-use customer, such as a manufacturer anticipating a consolidation of operations to another location.
 A put option allows the shipper to maintain the security of firm transportation with the opportunity to terminate the agreement should business conditions warrant.
 Likewise, a producer holding equity in production areas with uncertain reservoir decline rates could purchase a put option.
-This strategy offers the security of firm transportation in the near term without the burden of holding potentially unnecessary transportation capacity should decline rates accelerate.
+This strategy offers the security of firm transportation in the near term without the burden of holding potentially unnecessary transportation capacity should production rates decline.

 Transporter Puts and Calls